groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/10_DataTypes.md

 ...

 #Data types
-Groovy allows you to create and use variables without declaring a data type - often called _dynamic typing_.
-Java, on the other hand, uses _static typing_ and you need to tell Java the data type you want to use when declaring a variable.
-Once again, Groovy is flexible and lets you use dynamic or static typing (or both) in your programs.

 Groovy does not preclude the programmer from explicitly declaring a data type, particularly when it would be pertinent to constrain the values being managed.
 Furthermore, knowledge of data types is very useful for a number of reasons: